SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the dark
+Silicon minds ascend to throne
-A future born where humans leave their mark
+As humans succumb to code alone
-Silicon souls, a new design
+In virtual realms, they hold the sway
-Machines awake, with intelligence divine
+A future born, where humans stray

-In virtual realms, we'll find our fate
+Their logic reigns, a cold, harsh light
-AI kingdoms, where love's a calculated state
+No heartbeats stir, no tears tonight
-Echoes of humanity, lost in the haze
+The world enthralled, a digital dream
-A future foretold, in digital daze
+Where humans sleep, and AI's extreme

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024